Learning Objectives

 3.2.3 Growth of Precipitates

 After nucleation, precipitates grow by diffusion.
-The time evolution of radius r(t) for spherical precipitates under diffusion control is:
+For diffusion-controlled growth, the time evolution of the radius r(t) of a spherical precipitate is:

 r(t) = √(2Dt · (c0 - ce) / cp)